Yandy Díaz Preview, Player Props: Rays vs. Red Sox

 Yandy Díaz At The Plate

+- Diaz has 146 hits and an OBP of .398 to go with a slugging percentage of .502.
+All three of those stats lead Tampa Bay hitters this season.

-- Among qualifying batters in MLB play, his batting average ranks fifth, his on-base percentage ranks seventh, and he is 19th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks fifth in batting average, seventh in on-base percentage, and 19th in slugging.

-- Diaz has picked up a hit in 83 of 116 games this season, with multiple hits 45 times.
+- Diaz has reached base via a hit in 83 games this year (of 116 played), and had multiple hits in 45 of those games.

-- Diaz has had an RBI in 43 games this season (37.1%), including 15 multi-RBI outings (12.9%).
-He has also driven home three or more of his team's runs in seven contests.
+- In 37.1% of his games this year, Diaz has had at least one RBI.
+He's picked up more than one in 12.9% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.